Associate professor

-Overview
+North American system

 In the North American system, used in the United States and many other countries, it is a position between assistant professor and a full professorship.
-In this system an associate professorship is typically the first promotion obtained after gaining a faculty position, and in the United States it is usually connected to tenure.
+In this system, an associate professorship is typically the first promotion obtained after gaining a faculty position, and in the United States it is usually connected to tenure.

+Commonwealth system

-In the Commonwealth system (Canada included), the title associate professor is traditionally used in place of reader in certain countries.
+In the Commonwealth system, the title associate professor is traditionally used in place of reader in certain countries.
 Like the reader title it ranks above senior lecturer – which corresponds to associate professor in the North American system – and is broadly equivalent to a North American full professor, as the full professor title is held by far fewer people in the Commonwealth system.
-In this system an associate professorship is typically the second or third promotion obtained after gaining an academic position, and someone promoted to associate professor has usually been a permanent employee already in their two previous ranks as lecturer and senior lecturer.
-Traditionally British universities have used the title reader, while associate professor in place of reader is traditionally used in Australia and New Zealand, South Africa, India, Malaysia, and Ireland within an otherwise British system of ranks.
-More recently, the universities of Cambridge and Oxford have adopted the North American system of ranks.
+In this system, an associate professorship is typically the second or third promotion obtained after gaining an academic position, and someone promoted to associate professor has usually been a permanent employee already in their two previous ranks as lecturer and senior lecturer.
+Traditionally, British universities have used the title reader, while associate professor in place of reader is traditionally used in Australia and New Zealand, South Africa, Bangladesh, India, Malaysia, and Ireland within an otherwise British system of ranks.
+More recently, the university of Cambridge has adopted the North American system of ranks.